 - Husband or wife

-- Unmarried or same sex partner (you must evidence that you have been living in a relationship 'akin' to a marriage for two years)
+- Unmarried or same sex partner (you must evidence that you have been living in a relationship for two years)

 - Children under the age of 18 (upon arrival in the UK)

 Who Can Bring Dependants?